 Cognitive processes are attention, perception, comprehension, calculation, judgment, storing in memory, reasoning, retrieval from memory, learning, planning, problem-solving, self-monitoring, and speech formation.
-Knowledge recall and the intellectual skills: comprehending information, organising ideas, analysing, and synthesising data, applying knowledge, choosing among alternatives in problem-solving, and evaluating ideas or actions demonstrate cognitive learning.
+Knowledge recall and the intellectual skills: comprehending information, organizing ideas, analyzing, and synthesizing data, applying knowledge, choosing among alternatives in problem-solving, and evaluating ideas or actions demonstrate cognitive learning.
 This domain on the acquisition and use of knowledge is predominant in most courses.
-As per the revised Bloom's taxonomy, the taxonomy of cognitive processes involved in learning are:
+As per the revised Bloom's taxonomy, the taxonomy of cognitive processes involved in learning are